PurpleI2P/i2pd/README.md

 * --socksproxyport=     - The port to listen on (SOCKS Proxy)
 * --ircport=      		- The local port of IRC tunnel to listen on.
 6668 by default
 * --ircdest=      		- I2P destination address of IRC server.
 For example irc.postman.i2p
+* --irckeys=      		- optional keys file for local destination
 * --eepkeys=      		- File name containing destination keys.
 For example privKeys.dat
 * --eephost=      		- Address incoming trafic forward to.
 127.0.0.1 by default
 * --eepport=      		- Port incoming trafic forward to.
 80 by default
+* --samport=      		- Port of SAM bridge.
+Usually 7656.
+SAM is off if not specified